-From development to analysis
+From clinical nursing to health data analysis

 All informatics nurses are registered nurses with a clinical background, which is critical to understanding the workflow of clinical nurses as well as the working environment of the various care settings.

 There are a number of different types of nurses in the informatics field.
 The American Nurses Association’s (ANA) “Nursing Informatics: Scope and Standards of Practice” defines an informatics nurse specialist (INS) as an RN who has been “formally prepared at the graduate level in informatics or a related field,” and an informatics nurse (IN) as “a generalist who has informatics experience but does not have graduate level education on the subject.”